by Terri Reddout

 The idea was to open small music theaters for 50 to 200 people.
 The radio station would book music artists into the theaters.
 Then they would invite some of their audience to actually sit within a few feet of the musicians while they performed.
 These sessions be broadcast over the radio and via FBLive feeds.
 The radio station’s new emphasis would be connecting the audience in a more intimate way with big acts and new, local acts, while generating advertising revenues.

-That was two years ago.
+That was three years ago.
 I haven’t found any updated info on this idea.
 The Portland, Oregon market seemed to be pioneering the idea.
 I’d love to hear if the idea is working out.

 While I’m more confused about the future of radio than I was when I first wrote this blog, there is one thing I do know.
 Radio needs, wants, desires you and your younger brothers, sisters, cousins and friends to find radio again.